AlessandroAlleAlex/RentalManager/developerGuide.md

       They can search items' activities by different Locations For Location Managers:
       They can search items' activities only in their Locations
-   The difference for this view between location managers and Admins is: For Admins' search view, they can see a gear icon at their corner scrren and Admins can press this icon to see differnt locations.
-(Default setting is all locations)
+   The difference for this view between location managers and Admins is:
+   For Admins' search view, they can see a gear icon at their corner scrren and Admins can press this icon to see differnt locations.

    ```